doctorfree/MusicPlayerPlus/markdown/mpplus.1.md

 - When invoked as `mpplus -D` it will downlad album cover art for all albums in the music library
 - When invoked as `mpplus -F` it will convert all WAV format files in the music library to MP3 format files
 - When invoked as `mpplus -I` it will perform a Beets library import of all songs and albums in the music library.
 If a previous import has been performed it will import any new songs or albums it finds in the music library.
+- When invoked as `mpplus -L` it will downlad lyrics for all songs in the music library that do not already have lyrics

 When invoked with the `-i` option, `mpplus` presents a selection menu and operates in interactive mode.